Church of Our Lady of Victory (Valletta): Works of art

 The church has a number of artistic treasures.
 The paintings on each end above the altar depict St Anthony of Egypt and St Anthony of Padua.
 These were brought to Malta in 1530 by the Knights of Malta after the Emperor Charles V gave the island to the Order of St John as its base.
 The church also contains works by Francesco Zahra, Ermenegildo Grech and Enrico Arnaux.

 In 1792, Venetian Grand Admiral Angelo Emo died in Malta.
 He wished for his heart to be buried in the Lady of Victory church; a monument in his name by Maltese sculptor Vincenzo Dimech was erected in 1802.

 Present day

 In 2000, the National trust of Malta, Din l-Art Ħelwa, started a project of restoration along with the Valletta Rehabilitation Project and the Museums Department.
 Restoration was carried out on the roof, finials and part of the belfry, which was sponsored by Computime.
 The exterior restoration was completed by 2002; PricewaterhouseCoopers was a major sponsor.
 The interior renovation started in 2004.
-The church is still being restored and work should conclude by 2016.
+The church was restored between 2015 and 2016.

 The church building is listed on the National Inventory of the Cultural Property of the Maltese Islands.

 The church is open to the public for free.